 In 1955, a young Haitian army officer walked into a service at the Avenue Dessalines Church of the Nazarene.
 Duroc Placide responded to what he saw, heard, and felt in the church.
 Captivated by the presence and work of the Holy Spirit in that church, he soon gave his heart to the Lord.

 Within a short time, Duroc began showing some leadership gifts.
 He played a role in planting a new church on the other side of Port-au-Prince in a suburb called Martissant.
 He began praying about a call to preach.
 By 1960 Duroc was sure of God's call to the ministry, so he enrolled in Haiti's Nazarene Bible Institute in the foothills above Port-au-Prince.

 Upon graduation, a church called him as pastor.
 From the start, he was a dynamic leader.
 So three years later, when the Avenue Dessalines Church where he was converted, was looking for a new pastor, they turned to Duroc Placide.

 After some fruitful pastorates, he felt led to spend a couple of years in full-time evangelism.
 Then he helped found the church at Cap Haitien, a major city and Haiti's old colonial capital on the north coast.
-In 1977 the Haiti North District capped Duroc Placide's ministerial career by electing him district superintendent.
+In 1977 the Haiti North District capped Duroc Placide's ministerial career by electing him as district superintendent.

 Duroc Placide led the North District to redouble its church planting and outreach efforts.
 By 1984, it needed to be divided into three separate districts.
 Rev. Placide became superintendent of one of those new districts.
 That year, he also spearheaded a drive for simultaneous baptismal services in Nazarene churches across Haiti.
 His fervor and urging led Haitian Nazarene pastors to baptize 2,749 people on the last Sunday of September 1984.

 Sounds like a terrific, successful life, doesn't it?
 It is.
 There's just one sour note in it.
 Like the apostle Paul, Rev. Placide had his "thorn in my flesh" (2 Corinthians 12:7).
 Through years of successful evangelism, church planting, and district leadership Rev. Placide was slowly going blind.
 Finally, at the apex of his career, total darkness closed in on him.